schultjw/03_Queue_Lab/README.md

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?
+The purpose of a class destructor in C++ is to free up memory and clean up when an object is not needed anymore.
+A class destructor is not needed in Java because Java has a garbage collector.
+This garbage collector frees up memory but it cannot be called like a destructor is.